Provost and Executive Vice President for Academic Affairs

 Richard A. Redner

-In his role as Senior Vice Provost, Professor Richard Redner is responsible for assessing the academic standards of the university and ensuring that the university maintains its regional and specialized accreditation.
+In his role as vice provost, Professor Richard Redner oversees and provides guidance for all matters that relate to the faculty.
+This includes interacting with new members of faculty, overseeing promotion and tenure processes, and monitoring academic policies across the university.
 He serves as the liaison between the colleges and athletics and chairs the Associate Deans’ Council.
 Redner balances his administrative duties with his duties as a professor of mathematical sciences in the College of Engineering and Natural Sciences.

 Redner served as a National Research Council Associate at the Johnson Space Center from 1978 to 1980, performing research in clustering, pattern recognition and statistics before joining TU’s math department.
 He was named a TU Outstanding Teacher in 1992.

-After serving as the graduate program advisor and associate chair of the Department of Mathematics, he joined the Graduate School staff in 2001, where he served as the associate dean of research and graduate studies until 2018 when he joined the provost’s staff.
-Dr. Redner also serves as a Higher Learning Commission Accreditation Peer Reviewer.
+After serving as the graduate program adviser and associate chair of the Department of Mathematics, he joined the Graduate School staff in 2001, where he served as the associate dean of research and graduate studies until 2018 when he joined the provost’s staff.
+Redner also serves as a Higher Learning Commission Accreditation peer reviewer.

 John M. Bury